BoltzExchange/boltz-backend/docs/deployment.md

 #             - Kraken
 #             - Poloniex
 # - "fee": percentage of the swapped amount that should be charged as fee
-# - "swapInFee" (optional): percentage of the swapped in amount that should be charged as fee
-#                          "fee" is applied if this is not configured
+# - "swapInFee" (optional): same as "fee" but for swaps from onchain to lightning; defaults to "fee" if not set

 [[pairs]]
 base = "LTC"